fleetdm/fleet/handbook/growth.md

 Once a blog post has been written, approved, and published, please ensure that it has been promoted on social media.
 To do this:

 - If an issue already exists for the blog post, please add a "promote" task list item, and assign the issue to @DrewBakerfdm
-- If no issue exists, please create one, add it to the Growth W.I.P board (ready to resume,) and assign to @DrewBakerfdm
+- If no issue exists, please create one (e.g. "Promote: YOUR BLOG POST HERE"), add it to the Growth W.I.P board (ready to resume,) and assign to @DrewBakerfdm
 - Post in _#help-promote_ Slack channel at a time of day where folks at Fleet are online.
 - **Important.** Posting to HackerNews is reserved for release posts only.
 Always link to https://news.ycombinator.com/newest and have people find the post, don't link to it directly (the algorithm penalizes people visiting direct links) You get a 15 minute window.